osstech-jp/mailman/src/mailman/rules/docs/moderation.rst

     >>> member_rule.check(mlist, member_msg, {})
     False

-Once the member's moderation action is set to something other than `defer`, the rule matches.
+Once the member's moderation action is set to something other than `defer` or ``None``, the rule matches.
 Also, the message metadata has a few extra pieces of information for the eventual moderation chain.

     >>> from mailman.interfaces.action import Action
     >>> member.moderation_action = Action.hold